The Bridge to Nowhere & Forgotten Worlds - Kiwi Guide Stories

 We also learn the origin of the name “Cape Kidnappers”, which comes from an encounter Captain Cook and his crew had with Māori in 1769.

-After a lakeside stop in Taupo, it’s on to Tamahere for lunch at a really cool house and garden perched right on the banks of the Waikato, Moondance Manor.
+This morning , after a stroll along the lakeside in Taupo, a call into the Huka Falls and the Wairakei geothermal lookout, it’s on to Tamahere for lunch at a really cool house and garden perched right on the banks of the Waikato, Moondance Manor.

 It’s an amazing setting with impressive gardens.
 Bring your togs as there’s a rope swing at the end of the garden into the Waikato River!
 The home is owned by Stephen and Jeanette Williams who have been hosting our groups here for years now and it’s another spot where we are welcomed as family.